haskell/cabal/doc/nix-integration.rst

 - ``cabal v1-gen-bounds``
 - ``cabal v1-run``

-If the package does not provide an expression, ``cabal`` runs normally.
+If the package does not provide a Nix expression, ``cabal`` runs normally.

 Creating Nix Expressions
 ------------------------